- Hi, I am Kunal Sarpal, a Company Secretary and a Bachelor of Law from India.

 - Repeated requests on these fronts nudged us into building competency in this area and foreign inflow and outflow in these companies made us learn and build a practice around FEMA as well.

-“How did you go from having no employees to a whole team?”
+Going from having no employees to a whole team

 - We added staff to manage the extra work and it was never like a goal set.
 I just tag a staff to a client project and tell him/her, “Your salary comes from here so you better take care of it”.
 As simple as that!

-- Each of my teammates is as good as or better than us partners.
+- Each of my teammates is as good as or better than our partners.
 They have their skin in the game and are working proactively and with exceptional excellence.

 - Branches increased due to Mumbai clients repeatedly asking us to be closer to them.
 Delhi’s office was brought in by the partner who joined us.
 Very helpful to deal with IP cases that go to the Delhi HC and to handle work from the North and North Eastern belt of India.

-- However, there was downtime in 2014-15 when we did have to let some of our staff go.
+- However, there was downtime in 2014-15 when we had to let some of our staff go.
 It was bad.
 I vowed to never let that happen again.

 - Now that I think of it, you can’t really scale without a good team.
 We were very lucky to have amazing people join us.